 RESP Lessons Learned 1: RESPs Make Sense

 Given the amount of money in the CESG and the Growth Portion of my daughters’ RESPs, I think putting money into RESPs for them was a good idea.
-I don’t want anyone to construe the issues I had dealing with the Systems put in place by TD as me saying that RESPs are a mistake.
-They were a good idea for me, and I think they are a good idea if you are pretty sure your kids are going to go to University or College when they get older.
+I don’t want anyone to interpret my issues dealing with the Systems put in place by TD as me saying that RESPs are a mistake.
+They were a good idea for me, and I think they are a good idea if you are pretty sure your kids will go to University or College when they get older.

 RESP Lessons Learned 2: TD Mutual Funds Were Not Where to Leave My Money

-I had funds there because I opened these RESPs when I was a Canada Trust customer (and had less experience in investing), and then when TD bought Canada Trust, the accounts swung over the TD Mutual Fund Group.
-At that point, I should have moved the accounts to TD Waterhouse and be done with it, but I was lazy, and this is my fault.
+I had funds there because I opened these RESPs when I was a Canada Trust customer (and had less experience in investing).
+Then, when TD bought Canada Trust, the accounts swung over to the TD Mutual Fund Group.
+At that point, I should have moved the accounts to TD Waterhouse and been done with it, but I was lazy, and this is my fault.

 I will be opening a TD Waterhouse RESP for my son in the next few weeks.